UgneP/Heat-pump-market-transparency/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-Heat Pump Pricescraper is a data analysis project focused on collecting, processing, and analyzing heat pump market pricing and product characteristics.
-The repository provides tools for web scraping, manufacturer matching, data modeling, and includes a demo app for interactive price transparency using Streamlit.
+This repository contains the code and data pipeline developed for the paper “Increasing market transparency of residential air-to-water heat pumps in Europe by clustering the appliances” presented at the 15th IEA Heat Pump Conference 2026.

+The project combines automated web scraping, product matching, and machine learning to analyze residential heat pump prices and technical characteristics across the European market.
+It includes reproducible workflows for data collection, preprocessing, clustering, and price modeling, as well as an interactive demo for heat pump price evaluation hosted via GitHub Pages.
+The repository aims to improve transparency and comparability in the European heat pump market through open and reproducible data analysis.

-## Streamlit price transparency demo
+## Price transparency demo

-The repository includes a lightweight Streamlit app in `app.py`.
+The repository includes a short demo.
 It lets users enter a heat pump offer price and key technical characteristics used by the price model.
 The app predicts an expected product/configuration price with the `RandomForest_200t` model setup from the analysis notebook and applies a broad +/-20% reasonableness band.

 Run locally: